Introduction To The API Under Test

 Test Isolation

-To integration unit test the Data Ingestion API, you would typically set up and use a local Solace queue.
+To integration unit test the Data Ingestion API, you would typically set up and use a local Solace instance.
 This has some benefits

 - The test includes testing the side effect of the Data Ingestion API.
 That is, the API interacts with a real Solace queue, and actually results in the message being persisted in the queue.